Scuba Diving Accident Attorney

 John O’Connell is honest, compassionate and dedicated to his clients.
 He has built a strong bond of trust and friendship with our family, one that we will always value and be grateful for.

-If you or someone you know has been involved in a scuba diving accident you should seek out legal advice as soon possible.
-There are also steps that you should take to secure as much information as possible.
+If you or someone you know has been in a scuba diving accident there are steps that you should take to secure as much information as possible.
 You should:

 - Make note of now you learned of the dive excursion;